The Best Movies on Netflix Canada, According to Rotten Tomatoes

 Number of reviews: 455

 As the director of Goodfellas, Casino and The Wolf of Wall Street, Martin Scorsese has often been accused of glorifying the lives of immoral men.
 With that in mind, The Irishman feels like a retort.
 Not one second of this 209-minute opus, which charts the life of Pennsylvania hit man Frank Sheeran (Robert De Niro) and his relationships with mob boss Russell Bufalino (Joe Pesci) and Teamsters president Jimmy Hoffa (Al Pacino), could be mistaken for glamorous.
-After all, where’s the charm in killing your best friend, losing the love and trust of your family, and seeing history move on without you?
+After all, where’s the allure in killing your best friend, losing the love and trust of your family, and seeing history move on without you?
 The Irishman is both a moving portrait of a deeply flawed man and a fitting coda to the mob movie genre.